Questions about Pranayama and Cleansing Techniques

 It should be noted that any pranayama technique, that deprives your brain of oxygen, can cause brain cell damage, to some degree.
 Sometimes, too much of a good thing can become potentially dangerous.

-Uddiyana Bandha is the abdominal lock itself.
-Uddiyana Bandha is not actually a form of pranayama, but a pure abdominal retraction locking technique.
-It is recommended that most students begin the practice of Uddiyana Bandha in a standing position.
-Later, it will be possible to practice in a sitting, all fours, or supine position.
+Firstly, the Uddiyana Bandha technique is the abdominal lock itself.
+Secondly, this abdominal lock is not actually a form of pranayama, but a pure abdominal retraction locking technique.
+Thirdly, it is recommended that most students begin the practice of Uddiyana Bandha in a standing position.
+Lastly, it will be possible to practice in a sitting, all fours, or supine position.

 A: This is a matter of opinion, but most of the teachers I talk to, mention that their students have more difficulty with Kapalabhati than any other technique.
 As for the easiest, the answer is wide open.
 Each student will have a different answer, but their favorite pranayama technique is often the easiest and the one technique they identified with right away.